keyu-wang-2002/Demo_Score_Entorpy_Discrete_Diffusion/README.md

 ![Gradient Comparison](figure/sedd_vs_csm.png)

-We can see that SEDD learns the true ratio more efficiently and more robustly.
+We can see that SEDD converges to the true ratio more efficiently and more robustly.

 ## Demo for SEDD I: One-Step Generation from One-Step Noise (`SEDD_miniDemo_1.ipynb`)